 With back-to-school schedules, getting outside to play suddenly drops in our priority lists.
-By the time we’re getting after school snacks, and backpacks put away, homework done, we feel like we don’t have time to play outside anymore!
-Here are the thoughts from two early childhood education professionals on the importance of getting outside, what they wished parents knew, and why the result is well worth the hassle.
+By the time we’re done with school snacks and homework, we feel like we don’t have time for outdoor play anymore!

 Getting outdoors, even if for just a few minutes a day, provides vast benefits to children, and their homework!